PvPClt/project/album_en.md

 ![](Images/En_Album_49.jpg)

-In a Russian school, during a family studies lesson.
-On the blackboard — a chart showing Russia’s declining birth rate.
+A Russian school, family studies class.
+On the board, a diagram illustrating Russia’s birth rate.

 **Student:**